A Gallon A Day: Lakers Center JaVale McGee On His Foundation Juglife, Building Wells In Africa

 "I started hashtagging on social media and people starting hashtagging back to me Juglife and telling me they were drinking a gallon a day.
 They were feeling great and losing weight.
 There are so many great aspects of water that help with health."

-After he started drinking a gallon of water everyday, McGree said he started maintaining his weight, his conditioning improved and it was easier for him to breathe — especially playing basketball at the time in Denver, where the altitude has a noticeable effect.
+After he started drinking a gallon of water everyday, McGee said he started maintaining his weight, his conditioning improved and it was easier for him to breathe — especially playing basketball at the time in Denver, where the altitude has a noticeable effect.

 A Broader Vision